celestiaorg/celestia-app/docs/architecture/ADR-004-QGB_relayer_security.md

 Handling the data commitment requests is fairly easy.
 We just check whether we reached a new data commitment window and we need to create a new data commitment request.

-The data commitment window is a parameter defined as a parameter:
+The data commitment window is defined as a parameter:

 ```protobuf
 message Params {